Essex in Ireland: Northern campaign

 The opposing commanders communicated with each other, and on September 6 Essex advanced with 2,000 foot and 300 horse.
 On sighting O'Neill he readied his army in the formation of a St Andrew's cross, with cavalry on either flank and to the rear.
 The war council hoped for an Irish attack and determined not to take the initiative.
 The next day O'Neill's envoy told Essex his master sought the Queen's mercy, and proposed a meeting with Essex at the ford of Bellaclinthe on the river Glyde.

 On September 7 Essex rejected the meeting place, but the impatient O'Neill found a spot to ride into the river up to his horse's belly.
 It was a gesture of humility, and Essex rode with a troop of horse to an overlooking hill before going down alone to the ford, where he conversed with the rebel for half an hour.

+Because their parley was conducted privately, out of earshot of their armies, Essex was later accused of conspiring with Tyrone to seize the thrones of England and Ireland.
+These accusations are far-fetched and obviously defamatory.

 Both men withdrew to their companies on the hills.
-A formal meeting followed later, with six witnesses on either side: Essex rode down to the ford with his men and remained on the bank, while the Irish rode into the river - again, up to their horses' bellies.
+A formal meeting followed later, with six witnesses on either side.
+The confederates were Hugh O'Neill, Cormac MacBaron O'Neill, Arthur Roe Magennis, Hugh Maguire, Ever MacCooley MacMahon, Henry Hovenden and Richard Owen.
+The royalists were Essex, Henry Wriothesley, George Bourchier, Warham St Leger, Henry Danvers and William Constable—the sixth royalist witness was either Edward Wingfield or William Warren.
+Essex rode down to the ford with his men and remained on the bank, while the Irish rode into the river - again, up to their horses' bellies.
 O'Neill spoke bare-headed for a good while, saluting the viceregal party with great respect.
 After half-an-hour a further conference was arranged at Lagan ford for the following morning.